Educational Psychology (Non-Thesis) (M.Ed.): Learning Sciences (48 credits)

 EDPE 535 | Instructional Design. | 3 |

 Instructional Design.
-Terms offered: this course is not currently offered.
-This course draws on the fields of learning theory, developmental psychology, and measurement to focus on the tasks of constructing instructional materials.
+Terms offered: Winter 2026 This course draws on the fields of learning theory, developmental psychology, and measurement to focus on the tasks of constructing instructional materials.
 Areas to be considered include behaviour analysis, concept formation, and test construction. | ||

 EDPE 670 | Educational Assessment and Evaluation. | 3 |

 Educational Assessment and Evaluation.
-Terms offered: this course is not currently offered.
-Theories and models of evaluation as applied to educational programs and instructional systems.
-Current theories of aligning assessment with curriculum and instruction goals based on the cognitive competencies required in specific practices. |
+Terms offered: Winter 2026 Theories and models of evaluation as applied to educational programs and instructional systems.
+Current theories of aligning assessment with curriculum and instruction goals based on the cognitive competencies required in specific practices. | ||

 Course | Title | Credits |